itsApurba360/installed_apps_plus/README.md

 - For Android 10 (API 29) and above, you'll need to request the `MANAGE_EXTERNAL_STORAGE` permission or use scoped storage.
 - The app needs the `WRITE_EXTERNAL_STORAGE` permission for Android 9 and below.
 - Ensure you have the necessary runtime permissions before calling this method.
+- The app needs the `READ_EXTERNAL_STORAGE` permission to access the APK file.
+- For Android 10 (API 29) and above, consider using `requestLegacyExternalStorage` in your app's `AndroidManifest.xml`.

 <hr/>